Bokeh comes with a number of interactive tools that you can use to report

 $name

-property of the hovered glyph renderer$x
+value of the name property of the hovered glyph renderer

 x-coordinate under the cursor in data space